Biden to amp up the pressure on the Senate to change filibuster rules for voting rights during Atlanta speech - KRDO

 “We don’t need another speech.
 What we need is a plan,” Cliff Albright, co-founder of the Black Voters Matter Fund, told reporters on Monday.
 “We won’t be attending the speech that the President is giving tomorrow.”

-It’s unclear if prominent Georgia leader Stacey Abrams — arguably the Democratic Party’s preeminent voting rights advocate after using her 2018 gubernatorial loss to Republican Brian Kemp to elevate the issue — will attend.
+Prominent Georgia leader Stacey Abrams — arguably the Democratic Party’s preeminent voting rights advocate after using her 2018 gubernatorial loss to Republican Brian Kemp to elevate the issue — will not attend Biden’s speech due to a conflict, a spokesman said.
 After the election, Abrams founded Fair Fight, an organization that advocates for voter protection across the country, and she’s running for governor again this year.

 Biden discussed voting rights during his address last week to recognize the first anniversary of the January 6 insurrection at the Capitol building, saying that former President Donald Trump and Republican allies are trying to subvert America’s elections.